Unmasked (Kiss album)

-Unmasked is the eighth studio album by American hard rock band Kiss, released on May 20, 1980.
-It was their first not to feature drummer Peter Criss (although largely absent from the preceding Dynasty, Criss performed on that album's "Dirty Livin'").
-Despite having no involvement in its production, Criss features in the album's artwork and appears in the video for "Shandi".
+Unmasked is the eighth studio album by American rock band Kiss, released on May 20, 1980, by Casablanca Records.
+Continuing the band's departure from hard rock, the album has a more pop-friendly sound, but with less disco influence.
+Drummer and founding member Peter Criss (largely absent from the preceding Dynasty, only performing on the song "Dirty Livin'") is not present on any tracks.
+Despite having no involvement in its production, Criss features in the album's artwork, the video for "Shandi" and receives credit.